Aboriginal Peoples are advised the Library Collection contains images, voices and names of deceased people in physical and online resources.

 The Library recognises the significance of the traditional cultural knowledges contained within its Collection.
 The Library acknowledge some materials contain language that may not reflect current attitudes, was published without consent or recognition, or, is offensive.
 These materials reflect the views of the authors and/or the period in which they were produced and do not represent the views of the Library.

-The Professor Lowitja O'Donoghue Collection includes books, reports and documents relating to Aboriginal cultures, heritage, advocacy and rights, memorabilia from the Sydney 2000 Olympics, along with books, awards, correspondence and memorabilia including honorary doctorate gowns and hats.
+The Dr Lowitja O'Donoghue Collection comprises of books, reports and documents relating to Aboriginal cultures, heritage, advocacy and rights, memorabilia from the Sydney 2000 Olympics, along with books, awards, correspondence and memorabilia including honorary doctorate gowns and hats.

 The Collection is housed at the University of South Australia City West Campus.
 Access is by appointment only.